IBM/db2sock-ibmi/README.md

 Also, any new driver may introduce some behavior issues.
 If you have a recommendation, problem, so on, please feel free to use issues on git project (click 'Issues' left panel).

+# A debate faster vs security

+The following security discussion in-memory _PGMCALL/_ILECALL calling is for geeks only.
+This project is NOT (repeat NOT), implementing in-memory calling of ILE PGMS/SRVPGMs.
+Aka, safe toolkit as can be expected.

+**The debate.
+Faster is not better.
+In fact, just plain unsafe (my argument).**

+Everybody feels allure of 'going faster', toolkit calls no different.
+However recent events publicly indicated, 'faster' is not always 'better' (Specter and Meltdown).

+**To point.**

+A fork of this project is experimenting with in-memory calling of ILE PGMS/SRVPGMs for faster performance.
+The fork project uses faster in-memory toolkit calls with _PGMCALL/_ILECALL, aka, calling your RPG in-memory scripting.
+However, security side affects of in-memory calling in web scripting languages are substantial.

+Why?
+All fast web servers supporting scripting languages use an idea of 'daemon' scripting jobs.
+That is, scripting language stays active in a job(s) handling requests.
+Obviously, be careful what 'company data' we leave hanging around live in-memory in scripting language jobs.
+To wit, any company data still live in a script job can be hacked.
+Herein lies a major design flaw in faster fork copy of db2sock (my warning).

+Note: Php is example, but applies to all scripting languages.

+1) Company data live in php process is bad.

+The fork project in-memory calls in a scripting job leaves company data active forever (easily hacked).

+Each time your script uses toolkit call a PGM/SRVPGM, the program is activated in the toolkit job.
+In fact, anything your srvpgm/pgm ran in job is 'live' in activated memory.
+Activation of your pgm/srvpgm is for life of the process.
+This also means any in-memory calls you made have data also 'live' for the life of the process.
+Scripting language jobs stay alive forever, therefore using in-memory calling (fork project), your company data is available for hacking.
+To hack, simple script recall last pgm/srvpgm anytime and get the last social security number (whatever laying around).
+Very unsafe (but fast).

+2) QTEMP data left live php process is bad.

+The fork project in-memory calls in a scripting language leaves QTEMP data active forever (easily hacked).

+Many RPG programs use QTEMP 'work files' to hold intermediate results of complex operations.
+QTEMP is scoped to current process, therefore, when job ends all company 'work file' data disappears.
+Only rarely do RPG programs go out of the way to delete QTEMP company data.
+Like previous case (forked project), in-memory call QTEMP stays alive forever in the scripting language job.
+To hack, simple script read QTEMP in scripting language job.
+Very unsafe (but fast).

+**You decide, speed vs secure**

+To date, fork project author and myself have not been able to come to agreement on the risk.

+The main db2sock project uses QSQSRVR proxy jobs (db2 connect), therefore company data is NOT live in any web server daemon job.
+In fact,
+most use 'stateless' QSQSRVR jobs, which are zero'd between uses (detach QSQSRVR job processing).
+Aka, safe toolkit as can be expected.

+You have facts, and, decide for yourself.